Barniva/alx-backend-storage/0x01-NoSQL/README.md

-# MongoDB Projects
+# MongoDB Projects 🧑‍💻

-This repo contains Python scripts that demonstrate MongoDB usage such as inserting, updating, querying and aggregating data.

-## Tasks

-The tasks cover:

-- Connecting to and interacting with MongoDB databases and collections
+A collection of Python scripts to interact with MongoDB databases and perform CRUD operations on documents.

+## What's included 📚

+- Connecting to MongoDB from Python
-- Basic CRUD operations on documents
+- Performing basic CRUD operations
+- Matching and updating documents
-- Queries with filters, sorting and projections
+- Aggregating data with filters, projections etc
-- Aggregation using expressions, groupby and other pipeline stages
+- Calculating analytics and stats
-- Stats and analytics using mapReduce, indexes, etc.
+- Sorting and ranking data

+## Example tasks 🗂

+- Listing, inserting and deleting collections 🗂
+- Updating document fields dynamically
+- Running regex queries to filter data
+- Calculating stats from logged requests 🔍
+- Sorting students by average test scores 📈
+- Getting top accessed IPs from logs

-## Examples
+## Data dumps 📦

-Some highlights include:

-đ�§�đ��ģâ�� Listing, inserting, updating and deleting documents đ��� Calculating stats of logged requests đ��Šđ��ŧâ��đ��ģ Counting and sorting schools by topics đ�� ̈đ��ŧâ��đ��ŧ Ranking and averaging student scores đ��� Filtering logs by IP addresses
+Sample data is provided to try out queries without setting up own databases.

-## Usage
+## Usage 🛠

-To run the scripts:
+1. Install MongoDB

-1. Import provided data dumps
+2. Import data dumps
-2. Execute Python files
+3. Execute Python files
-3. See print outputs and example usages
+4. See print outputs!

-## Summary
+## Summary 🧑‍🎓

-This project shows how to work with MongoDB from Python - connecting to databases, running CRUD and aggregation operations on collections.
-Effective for building REST APIs, analytics dashboards and more!
+This demonstrates working with MongoDB from Python - connecting to databases, running queries, updating documents, and more!
+Perfect for building REST APIs, dashboards, analytics etc.